 \subsection{Contextual Privacy Awareness in LLMs}

-Recent work has evaluated LLMs on privacy-decision scenarios derived from general privacy norms, while also evaluating alignment of LLM privacy decisions in personalized settings.
+Recent work has evaluated LLMs on privacy-decision scenarios derived from general privacy norms, while also evaluating alignment of LLM privacy decisions with user privacy preferences.

-\paragraph{Contextual Integrity (CI)} Recently, researchers studied whether LLM can judge the appropriateness of data-sharing scenarios that are based on CI \cite{nissenbaum2004privacy, nissenbaum2009privacy}.
+\paragraph{General Privacy Norms} Recently, researchers studied whether LLMs can judge the appropriateness of data-sharing scenarios that are based on CI \cite{nissenbaum2004privacy, nissenbaum2009privacy}.
 In particular, \citet{mireshghallah2024can} and \citet{shao2024privacylens} developed ConfAIde and PrivacyLens, respectively, which are datasets that evaluate whether LLMs can reason about sharing data. \citet{yi2025privacy} studied ambiguity in these datasets to incorporate contextual expansions for improved privacy reasoning.
 Furthermore, \citet{lan2025contextual} improved LLM evaluation on PrivacyLens through post-training on a synthetic dataset.
 More recently, \citet{li2025privaci} developed a benchmark targeting legal compliance.
-These datasets encompass privacy norms sourced from either legal statutes or aggregated judgments from crowdsource studies, both of which capture the general public's privacy expectations on whether certain data sharing is appropriate in the particular context \cite{guo2025not}.
-Other works have operationalized the contextual awareness of LLMs to reduce privacy leakage of user tasks. \citet{ghalebikesabi2024operationalizing} developed strategies for LLM-based assistants to be CI compliant in form filling tasks. \citet{bagdasarian2024airgapagent} implemented a minimization module with an LLM to generate a minimized user data set based on the user task. \citet{ngong2025protecting} utilized LLMs to reduce private information within a user's prompt.
+And \citet{mireshghallah2025cimemories} evaluates CI compliance of LLMs with persistent memory that was synthetically generated.
+These datasets encompass privacy norms sourced from either legal statutes or aggregated judgments from crowdsourced studies, both of which capture the general public's privacy expectations on whether certain data sharing is appropriate in a particular context.
+Other works have operationalized the contextual awareness of LLMs to reduce privacy leakage of user tasks. \citet{ghalebikesabi2024operationalizing} developed strategies for LLM-based assistants to be CI compliant in form filling tasks. \citet{bagdasarian2024airgapagent} implemented a minimization module with an LLM to generate a minimized set of data based on the user's task. \citet{ngong2025protecting} utilized LLMs to reduce private information within a user's prompt.
 While evaluating LLMs on general privacy norms is important, these norms fail to capture the nuances of individual user preferences \cite{barkhuus2012mismeasurement, guo2025not, tran2025understanding, zhang2025towards}.
 Consequently, reliance on general norms alone is ineffective for developing agents tasked with making personalized privacy decisions.